BraveLender/LendAccountingV1/README.md

 # LendAccountingV1
-> I made this project while learning and improving on building business systems UI dashboard using moden glassmophism and Neumophosm UI principles
+> I made this project while learning and improving on building business systems UI dashboards using **moden glassmophism and Neumorphism UI principles**

 > Hopefully, You like it :-)

 ### Lend Accounting System V1 UI 2020 project (Micro Finance)